 Continue beating on high speed for about 5 minutes, until the egg whites are shiny, white, and stiff.

 Turn the mixer down and add the melted chocolate, salt, and malted milk powder.
 Mix until well-combined and smooth.

 Turn the mixer off and scrape down the sides of the bowl very well.
-(The nougat will have the consistency of Fun-Tak Mounting Putty.)
+(The nougat will have the consistency of mounting putty.)